 Dip the glasses in honey and Tajin and set aside.

-Add the mango, ice, tequila, lime juice, Cointreau and simple syrup to a blender.
-Next, puree the mixture until the mixture is completely smooth.
+Add the mango, ice, lime juice, tequila Cointreau and simple syrup to a blender.
+Next, blend on high until the mixture is completely smooth.

 Yes!
-The syrup can be made up to 2 weeks in advance and kept refrigerated in an airtight container.
+The syrup can be made up to 2 weeks in advance.
+Store refrigerated in an airtight container.

-Rather than using Tajin, use kosher salt or granulated sugar for the rim instead.
+Rather than using Tajin, feel free to use kosher salt or granulated sugar for the rim instead.

 This recipe makes a batch of two (8-ounce) glasses.